 “A CDMG STA should not establish a 1.08 GHz BSS within a 2.16 GHz channel on which it received a DMG Beacon frame from a DMG AP or PCP.
 A CDMG AP or PCP operating on a 1.08 GHz channel shall transmit DMG Beacons frames on both the 1.08 GHz channel and the corresponding 2.16 GHz channel.
 A DMG STA can request to join a CDMG BSS by transmitting an Association Request frame to the CDMG AP or PCP.
 The CDMG AP or PCP shall schedule SPs and/or CBAPs on the 2.16 GHz channel for those associated DMG STAs in its BSS.
 The length of the scheduled SPs or CBAPs for DMG STAs on the 2.16 GHz channel is variable and may be up to the entire DTI, which means all STAs in the CDMG BSS operate on the 2.16 GHz channel if SPs and/or CBAPs are scheduled only on the 2.16 GHz channel during the DTI.
 The algorithm to schedule SPs or CBAPs for DMG STAs in a CDMG BSS is implementation dependent and beyond the scope of this standard but should aim to maximize the network efficiency.

-During an SP or a CBAP, a source CDMG STA operating on a 1.08 GHz channel in a CDMG BSS should transmit a RTS frame on the corresponding 2.16 GHz channel before transmitting a RTS frame on the 1.08 GHz channel if the 2.16 GHz channel is idle.
-After transmitting a DMG CTS or DMG DTS frame in response to the RTS frame on the 1.08 GHz channel, the corresponding destination STA should transmit a DMG CTS and/or DMG DTS frame on the 2.16 GHz channel if the 2.16 GHz channel is idle.
+During an SP or a CBAP, a source CDMG STA operating on a 1.08 GHz channel in a CDMG BSS shall transmit a RTS frame on the corresponding 2.16 GHz channel before transmitting a RTS frame on the 1.08 GHz channel if the 2.16 GHz channel is idle.
+After transmitting a DMG CTS or DMG DTS frame in response to the RTS frame on the 1.08 GHz channel, the corresponding destination STA shall transmit a DMG CTS and/or DMG DTS frame on the 2.16 GHz channel if the 2.16 GHz channel is idle.
 Then the DMG STAs can set their NAVs by receiving the RTS and DMG CTS/DTS transmitted on the 2.16 GHz channel by the CDMG STAs.
-After transmitting a CF-END frame to truncate a SP or TXOP on a 1.08 GHz channel within a 2.16 GHz channel, a CDMG STA should also transmit a corresponding CF-END frame on the 2.16 GHz channel if it is idle.”
+After transmitting a CF-END frame to truncate a SP or TXOP on a 1.08 GHz channel within a 2.16 GHz channel, a CDMG STA shall also transmit a corresponding CF-END frame on the 2.16 GHz channel if it is idle.”